FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 title: Tracking Inspector
 sidebar_label: Tracking Inspector
 ---
+---

 **NOTE**

-The Tracking Inspector panel is accessible in Expert Mode (settings -> Expert Mode).
-Or in the Interactive panel (View -> Tracking replay).
+The Tracking Inspector panel is accessible in Expert Mode (settings -> Expert Mode), or in the Interactive panel (View -> Tracking replay).

 ---